FAQ for grad workers

 Once you have initially signed and submitted a union card, it will be kept on file for any subsequent union positions you work.
 You do not need to resubmit your card.

-Dues are 2% of total compensation during the semesters in which you are employed in a union position.
-Dues are deducted from every pay-check.
+Dues are 2% of a member’s total compensation to contribute to the union’s costs.
+They are only deducted during the semesters in which you are employed in a union position.
+Dues are deducted from every paycheck.
 This includes your wages from your union work and your NYU funding package.
 In addition to the dues, there is an initiation fee of up to $50 (it may be less, depending on your pay grade) when you first join the union.

 Membership in the union helps you save money in the long run!
-Pay raises in our union contract stipulate at least 2.25% increase of total compensation per year, and many employees covered by the contract will also have fees waived–and 95% of their health insurance costs paid.
-No one will end up with less money in-pocket because of the contract!
+Pay raises in our union contract stipulate at least a 2.25% increase in total compensation per year, and many employees covered by the contract will also have fees waived–and 95% of their health insurance costs paid.
+No one will end up with less money in their pocket because of the contract!

 Your union dues support our: